Interplay between Markovianity and Progressive Quenching: PQ in Markovian models

 \subsection{Canonicity upon PQ in two-story ensemble}

-In the {\it Note added in proof} of \cite{PQ-CM-KS-2022} we predicted in the forthcoming paper a further description about the origin of canonical distribution of the final quenched magnetization, $M_{T=N_0},$ in fact with the implicit assumption of Markovian dynamics.
-The main questions are:\\ (i) A problem of combinatorics (Sec. \ref{subsub:combinatorial}): How the quenched ensemble is compatible with the canonical statistics upon the consecutive quenching operations where the unquenched spins are in constrained equilibrium ?\\ (ii) A problem of dynamics (Sec. \ref{subsub:dynamical}): At the level of discrete spins - and even more microscopic - how is the operation of quenching compatible with the reversible evolution, given the apparent Deborah number exceeding unity?
-Indeed, physically, the quenching process implies rendering towards zero the transition rate for the flipping of the spin in question.
+In the {\it Note added in proof} of \cite{PQ-CM-KS-2022}, we predicted in the forthcoming paper a further description about the origin of canonical distribution of the final quenched magnetization, $M_{T=N_0},$ in fact with the implicit assumption of Markovian dynamics.
+The main questions are:\\ (i) A problem of combinatorics (Sec. \ref{subsub:combinatorial}): How the quenched ensemble is compatible with the canonical statistics upon the consecutive quenching operations where the unquenched spins are in constrained equilibrium ?\\ (ii) A problem of dynamics (Sec. \ref{subsub:dynamical}): At the level of discrete spins - and even more microscopic - how is the operation of quenching compatible with the reversible evolution, given the apparent Deborah number, that is, the dimensionless ratio of the relaxation time of the system and the observation period, exceeding unity?
+Indeed, the quenching process physically implies rendering towards zero the transition rate for the flipping of the spin in question.